emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 *	Typeform Trigger - Start the workflow when a form receives a report
 *	Set - Set the workflow data
 *	FunctionItem - Calculate severity and alert reference
-*	TheHive - Create alert and case
+*	Energy SOAR Base - Create alert and case
 *	IF - Conditional logic to decide the flow of the workflow
 *	NoOp - Do nothing (optional)